phac-nml/genomic_address_service/docs/overview.md

 ![](images/complete-linkage-threshold-5.png)

-Since there are no more paths to traverse (everything has been flat clustered), we assign integer labels to the flat clusters: `A,B,C` are assigned cluster label `1` and `D` is assigned cluster label `2`.
+Since there are no more paths to traverse (all original input samples have been flat clustered), we assign integer labels to the flat clusters: `A,B,C` are assigned cluster label `1` and `D` is assigned cluster label `2`.
 We now have the following flat cluster labels:

 ```
 id      address   thresh=5   thresh=3   thresh=0